Shaaali/identity-apps/docs/guides/authentication/passwordless-login/README.md

 # Add passwordless login with FIDO2

 FIDO2 lets you go passwordless by allowing your application users to use hardware-based authenticators in place of passwords.
-Application users can either use a FIDO2 supported hardware security key or a built-in authenticator on their devices such as a fingerprint scanner, TouchID, FaceID or Windows Hello to authenticate.
+Application users can either use a FIDO2-supported hardware security key or a built-in authenticator on their devices such as a fingerprint scanner, TouchID, FaceID or Windows Hello to authenticate.

 ::: info What is FIDO2?
  The FIDO Alliance, whose mission is to reduce the world’s reliance on passwords, introduced its latest specifications, collectively called FIDO2.
 FIDO2 specifications are the World Wide Web Consortium’s (W3C) Web Authentication specification (WebAuthn) and FIDO alliance’s corresponding Client to Authenticator Protocol (CTAP).
 :::

 You can configure FIDO2 passwordless login for your apps using two methods:
-- **Security key/Biometrics**: An application user uses a FIDO2 supported authenticator to log in without entering a username or a password.
+- **Security key/Biometrics**: An application user uses a FIDO2-supported authenticator to log in without entering a username or a password.
 - **Identifier first + Security key/Biometrics**: An application user enters a username first.
-Asgardeo verifies the identity from the username and prompts the user to use a FIDO2 supported authenticator to log in.
+Asgardeo verifies the identity from the username and prompts the user to use a FIDO2-supported authenticator to log in.

 ## Prerequisites
 To get started, you need to have an application registered in Asgardeo.
 If you don't already have one, register one of the following application types.